Skip to main content

 zoom_control.png

-To return to the default zoom view, just select the Home button.
+To return to default zoom, select Home.

 Undo and redo